lambdaisland/funnel/README.md

 selector will be forwarded to the client that issued the subscription.
 A client can create multiple subscriptions.

+Note that the current sender is always excluded, so a message is never sent back to the sender, even if a subscription or broadcast selector matches the `:funnel/whoami` of the sender.

 ### `:funnel/unsubscribe`

 To remove a subscription, use the `:funnel/unsubscribe` key with the same